davidmarquis/jsr303-hibernate-events-injection/README.md

 Although this is convenient for simple validators, more complex custom validators might require that you inject references to beans managed by your Spring context.
-The example presented in Hibernate Validator's documentation doesn't mention this possibility, and doing so must not be immediately obvious.
+The example presented in Hibernate Validator's documentation doesn't mention this possibility.
+Although it is possible to do it, the exact way may not be immediately obvious.

+This project defines:

-This project defines a custom validator (`com.github.davidmarquis.model.validation.CustomValidationValidator`) that has an `@Autowired` bean injected.
-The User model (`com.github.davidmarquis.model.User`) uses this custom validation rule on the `email` field.
+* A custom validator (`com.github.davidmarquis.model.validation.CustomValidationValidator`) that
+has an `@Autowired` bean injected.
+* A User model (`com.github.davidmarquis.model.User`) that uses this custom validation rule on the `email` field.
-Everything is wrapped up together in `src/main/resources/applicationContext.xml`.
+* Everything is wrapped up together in `src/main/resources/applicationContext.xml`.

 Run `maven test` in the project root to see this in action.